FILIPINA MAIL-ORDER BRIDES

 The Philippines is famous for mail-order brides.
-Poverty and the lack of employment in the Philippines have forced millions of Filipinos to find work abroad and some to seek marriage with foreigners, most with hopes of a better life and being able to support their families back home.
+Poverty and the lack of employment in the Philippines have forced millions of Filipinos to find work abroad and some to seek marriage with foreigners, many with hopes of a better life and being able to help or support their families back home.
+Precise and up-to-date statistics on international marriage migration are difficult to obtain because of the informal nature of the industry and inconsistencies in data collection.
+Nevertheless, available research suggests that Filipina women have long constituted the largest group of women involved in global “mail-order bride” or marriage-migration arrangements.
+Migration for marriage from the Philippines has been highly feminized, with women accounting for the overwhelming majority of participants.
+Online platforms, dating websites, and social media have become major avenues through which Filipinas and foreign men meet.
+[Source: Google AI, Wikipedia]

 Jonathan M. Hicap wrote in the Korea Times, In May 2009, “Hollywood actor Alec Baldwin found himself the target of criticism in the Philippines when he quipped on the Late Night Show with David Letterman about letting a Filipina mail order bride in order to expand his family and have more kids.
 His comments sparked outrage, with one Filipino senator threatening to beat him up if he sets foot in the country.
 Baldwin later apologized but the Philippine Bureau of Immigration still banned him from visiting the country.
 The issue of mail-order brides has been a contentious issue in the Philippines for years.
 Yearly, thousands of Filipino women who seek a better life are getting into brokered marriages arranged through matchmaking but many end up as victims of domestic violence and abuse.
 [Source: Jonathan M. Hicap, Korea Times, 2009]